How to Remove Car Dents

 Removing Car Dents

-It's essential to approach car dent repair with a thorough understanding of the process and an awareness of when professional help is needed.
+It's essential to approach car dent repair with a thorough understanding of the process.
+And an awareness of when professional help is required.

 For the most severe cases, professional body shops employ techniques such as paintless dent repair (PDR), which might be beyond the scope of DIY repairs.